dcunited001/dcunited001.github.io/_drafts/hypnosis-nlp-and-kantian-category-collapse.md

         subconscious, the consciousness is not aware of the source if it's attention/focus problems. i hate these people. they deserve to die.

+- fortunately, its fairly easy to detect when people are *intending* to do this to someone, which is why the CIA always seeks to pull you away from social contact while they do it to you.
+  - it's hilarious the lengths they will go through to do this to someone behind closed doors. once you understand the hoops they jump through to do this to someone at a "black site" it can be effectively defused because the logistics are easy to recognize.
+  - of course, they try to brainwash you while they do it -- that's half the intent anyways. then, if anyone is capable of asking serious questions about it without being threatened themselves, the CIA just acts like they were "training" you, even though they were hostile and malicious the whole time. if anything they were planning on using you as a disposable asset to catch the burn.

 - why i get the fuck away from anyone doing this hypnotic bullshit: all they need is an open channel to your senses. moreover, these